Textiles from Ancient Peru

 Alpaca Shearing Methods

-Next, they sort the Alpaca wool in batches, with the thinnest strands being the most valuable.
-And the finest, softest, and best-quality fibre is those of the Vicuna baby Alpaca.
+They use distinct shaving methods to shear Alpaca, llama, and baby Alpaca fleece.
+Next, they sort the Alpaca fur in batches, with the thinnest strands being the most valuable.
+The finest, softest, and best-quality fibre is that of the vicuña baby Alpaca.

 Washing Alpaca wool